sunray1/2025-04-17-GBIF-NA-eDNAPublishing/_episodes/03-introduction-to-dwc-dna-extension.md

 ## What is the Darwin Core DNA Derived Data Extension?

 The **DNA Derived Data** extension is a structured set of terms designed to capture information related to DNA sampling, processing, and bioinformatic methods.
-It incorporates terms from established genomic data standards, including Minimum Information about any (x) Sequence (MIxS), Genomic Standards Consortium (GSC), Genomic Biodiversity Working Group (GGBN), and Minimum Information for Publication of Quantitative Real-Time PCR Experiments (MIQE) guidelines for qPCR and ddPCR data.
+It incorporates terms from established genomic data standards, including Minimum Information about any (x) Sequence (MIxS), Genomic Standards Consortium (GSC), Global Genome Biodiversity Network (GGBN), and Minimum Information for Publication of Quantitative Real-Time PCR Experiments (MIQE) guidelines for qPCR and ddPCR data.

 Its purpose is to facilitate the publication of DNA related to occurrence data through biodiversity data platforms.
 By providing a standardized way to describe this type of data, the extension increases its usability beyond its original molecular ecology or phylogenetic context and allows it to be linked with other forms of biodiversity data, including museum specimens and field surveys.